 Bankruptcy – summary

-Pros gets rid of your debts, you only have to make payments for 3 years and they can be decreased if your expenses go up or your income falls, certainty – this can’t ‘fail’ like other debt options can
+Pros gets rid of your debts.
+Most people dont have to make any monthly payments.
+If you do have to make payments this is only for 3 years and they can be decreased if your expenses go up or your income falls.
+Bankruptcy gives you certainty – it can’t ‘fail’ like other debt options can

 Cons may affect your job, your house is at risk, will always have to be declared when you apply for a mortgage